rsimon/seajax-utils/readme.markdown

      viewer = new Seadragon.Viewer("viewer");
      viewer.openTileSource(new No5.Seajax.Tilesource.OSM());

+## License

+no.5 Seajax Utils are licensed under the MIT License.
+See the included file 'MIT-LICENSE.txt' for details.

 ## Todos
 * Although polygon coordinate transformation seems to work correctly, there's a scaling factor of 2 required which I can't explain (may be because of the way zooming factors are defined in Seajax.
 See comment in source code of Polygon.js) -> investigate this!
 * Currently, only Marker, Ellipse and Polygon are implemented.
 All else is yet to come...